 Choose a cut that is tough and will tenderize during the slow cooking process.
-Church roast, chuck steak, pot roast are all great or your favorite cut of meat will work for this recipe.
+Chuck roast, chuck steak, pot roast are all great or your favorite cut of meat will work for this recipe.

-What kind of potato goes into pot roast?
+what kind of potato goes into pot roast?

 I prefer the sweeter mini Yukon gold potatoes in this recipe, but, you can add cubed Russell potatoes if that’s all you have on hand.

-Though the classic slow cooker roast beef is with potatoes and carrots, don’t limit yourself to those two.
+Though the classic slow cooker pot roast is with potatoes and carrots, don’t limit yourself to those two.
 Adding different vegetables will not only help give the dish more of a taste, but you also won’t need a side salad!
 We enjoy adding whole mushrooms and green beans to the pot roast.
 If you like a bit of a kick to your food, add a few pepperoncini to the roast when adding the vegetables.

 Adding onion and celery during the first part of the cooking will give the beef and liquid additional flavors.
 Then just discard of them when adding the remaining vegetables.

-When to add vegetables and potatoes to pot roast?
+when to add vegetables and potatoes to pot roast?

 I don’t like to add the vegetables and potatoes immediately to the pot roast.
 In my humble opinion, they become too mushy.
 I like to let the meat cook halfway then add the meat 3 hours before serving if on low and about 1 ½ hour prior to finish if cooking the roast on high.